WooCommerce Product Options 1

 • Allows you to add multiple custom field options for variable items

-• Lets you modify the product’s price based on customer input, including using calculation fields (such as charging by the number of letters in an engraving)
+• Lets you modify the product’s price based on customer input, including using calculation fields (such as charging by the number of extras)

 • Gives you more options to customize the interface